-- Identifies that a pupil has special educational needs. - Completes a SEND concerns sheet with relevant information about their special need to pass onto the Assistant Headteacher for Inclusion. - Plans what each pupil should learn. - Differentiates the curriculum, using a variety of teaching styles to meet the learning styles of the individual child. - Supervises teaching assistants and adult helpers involved in their pupils learning. - Assesses and records what learning has taken place.
-For children working below level 1, the P Scales should be used to assess and record progress. - Provides Termly assessment information to the Assistant Headteacher for Inclusion (Target Tracker)
+- Identifies that a pupil has special educational needs. - Completes a SEND concerns sheet with relevant information about their special need to pass onto the Assistant Headteacher for Inclusion. - Plans what each pupil should learn. - Differentiates the curriculum, using a variety of teaching styles to meet the learning styles of the individual child. - Works with teaching assistants and adult helpers involved in their pupils learning. - Assesses and records what learning has taken place.
+For children working below level 1, the P Scales should be used to assess and record progress.
+The engagement model will replace P Scales from September 2021 - Provides Termly assessment information to the Assistant Headteacher for Inclusion (Target Tracker)